ezeamaka2/fullstack_dapp/README.md

 # fullstack_dapp

-This is a fullstack ethereum and React application buith with hardhat and react
+This is a fullstack ethereum and React application buith with hardhat, solidity and react